BoldGrid/w3-total-cache/readme.txt

 Please reach out to all of these people and support their projects if you're so inclined.

 == Changelog ==

+= 0.9.7.5 =
+* Updated AWS library
+* Added support of set_sql_mode by dbcluster
+* Improved support for webserver running on non-default port with disk-enhanced
+* Improved menu icons
+* Fixed php warning when remote service cannot be loaded
+* Fixed php warnings on support page

 = 0.9.7.4 =
 * Fixed PHP warning when Redis integration not configured correctly